 The highest governing body, the Board of Directors, is responsible for charting the direction, policies, strategies and financial objectives of the Company.
-The Board serves the interests of the Company and its shareholders, as well as our other stakeholders such as employees, customers and the community, in a manner designed to create and continue to build sustainable value.
-The Board operates in accordance with the principles set out in its Board Charter which is available at www.incitecpivot.com.au/Corporate_Governance.
+The Board operates in accordance with the principles set out in its Board Charter (available at www.incitecpivot.com.au/Corporate_Governance).
 Day-to-day management of Company affairs and the implementation of the corporate strategy and policy initiatives are formally delegated to the Managing Director & CEO, and his direct reports form the Executive Team.

-Responsibility for sustainability strategy and governance resides with the Executive Team, advised by the Corporate Sustainability Team, which is led by the Vice President, Sustainability who reports to the Chief Financial Officer, thereby providing alignment with the financial performance for the Company and overall risk management.
+During the year ending September 30, 2015, responsibility for sustainability strategy and governance resided with the Executive Team, advised by the Corporate Sustainability Team, which was led by the Vice President, Sustainability who reported to the Chief Financial Officer, thereby providing alignment with the financial performance for the Company and overall risk management.
 Incitec Pivot manages risk within a comprehensive risk management process which is consistent with the Australian/New Zealand Standard for Risk Management (AS/NZS ISO 31000:2009).
 A key element of this risk management process is the Board's assessment of risk, which is based on the level of risk we are able to sustain in achieving the corporate objective of delivering value to shareholders.
 Each business unit, manufacturing plant, operating site and functional unit is required to maintain a register of risks and opportunities pertaining to their particular strategy and assets.
 The format and content of these registers is governed by the Group's Risk Management Framework and accompanying procedures and templates.
 The registers are monitored and updated on a regular basis with reporting to the Board Audit and Risk Management Committee occurring at least annually.